Perform a BeyondTrust Atlas Technology Cluster Test

 Depending on the settings, it is possible to artificially route new connections to different traffic nodes by modifying the settings of the client's local host.
 For example, if Method for Choosing Traffic Nodes is set to Timezone Offset and the local host's timezone setting is modified such that it matches the timezone offset of the desired traffic node, new BeyondTrust client connections made from the modified host will go to the desired traffic node.

-Apart from modifying host settings per the Method for Choosing Traffic Nodes setting, it is also possible to simply hard code the network prefixes of the appropriate client hosts into the configuration of the respective traffic node.
+Apart from modifying host settings per the Method for Choosing Traffic Nodes setting, it is also possible to hard code the network prefixes of the appropriate client hosts into the configuration of the respective traffic node.
 Once done, clients on the given networks will always route to the traffic nodes assigned to those networks regardless of which method is being used for choosing traffic nodes.
-This configuration is done from the Edit Node option in the cluster configuration page of the primary master node.
+This configuration is done from the Edit Node option in the cluster configuration page of the primary primary node.
 Simply enter the network prefixes in the Network Address Prefixes field of the traffic node to override the extant method for choosing traffic nodes.

 Run Test Connections